Utility ratemaking: Executive compensation

 The compensation received by the executive in utility companies often receives the most scrutiny in the review of operating expenses.
-Just as regulated utilities and their governing bodies struggle to maintain a balance between keeping consumer costs reasonable and being profitable enough to attract investors, they must also compete with private companies for talented executives and then be able to retain those executives.
+Similar to regulated utilities and their governing bodies that struggle to maintain a balance between keeping consumer costs reasonable and maintain enough profitability to attract investors, they must also compete with private companies for talented executives and then be able to retain those executives.

 Constraints from regulation have been shown to affect the level of compensation received by executives in electric utilities.
 Executive compensation usually consists of four parts: